SFDO-Tooling/Snowfakery/docs/index.md

 from package.module import classname
 ```

-IIf the module name and the classname are the same.,
+If the module name and the classname are the same,
 this can be shortened to:

 ```yaml